robinklaassen/artistic-intelligence-data/README.md

-# artistic-intelligence-data
+# Artistic Intelligence data
-Data collector, query API and more to make digital art. https://artisticintelligence.nl/
+Data collector, query API and more to make digital art.

+Check out our work at https://artisticintelligence.nl/!